 August every year

-The term "asset" includes, industrial plants and facilities, energy production and distribution systems, manufacturing and processing, industrial systems and technical equipment.
+- The term "asset" includes, industrial plants and facilities, energy production and distribution systems, manufacturing and processing, industrial systems and technical equipment.
 It also includes industrial processes, civil structures and infrastructure, transportation systems, medical and health care systems, both in public and private sectors.

-Industrial Asset Management is a multidisciplinary study programme.
+- Industrial Asset Management is a multidisciplinary study programme.
 The knowledge that you acquire can be used in offshore industry, energy sector, land-based production and process industry, technical infrastructure, transport, health, and many other industrial sectors.

-In this programme students work with projects and issues that are directly taken from the public and private sector.
+- In this programme students work with projects and issues that are directly taken from the public and private sector.

-This Master’s programme has a strong international profile with students from all over the world, and all courses are taught in English.
+- This master's programme has a strong international profile with students from all over the world, and all courses are taught in English.

-The master programme has two specialisations:
+The programme has two specialisations:

 The specialisation has a focus on further advancing your engineering qualifications with selected practically oriented disciplines.